guanjiayi/Formation-Vehicle-Desiger/README.md

 # Formation-Vehicle-Desiger

 # decription:
-the program is use to control the following vehicle to following the head vehicle of the formation vehicle project.
+the program is used to control the following vehicle to following the head vehicle of the formation vehicle project.

 version decription: